mjrevel/laughingrelic.github.io/README.md

 <br/>
 J(Impulse) = FΔ*t*
 ## PhysicsBody Types
 *As you learn Godot.
 You'll find that there are some exceptions to the rules.
-Use this table as a guideline for how different physics bodies should (not how they can) be used.*
+Use this table as a guideline for how different physics bodies should be used (not how they can be used).*

 | Physics Body                                                                                          | Moved Manually | Moved by Forces | Affects Bodies While Moving | Receives Collision Callbacks | Gravity Scale / Custom Physics |
 | ----------------------------------------------------------------------------------------------------- | :------------: | :-------------: | :-------------------------: | :--------------------------: | :----------------------------: |